Jonathan Auxier

-Jonathan Auxier (born August 10, 1981) is a Canadian-born writer of young adult literature.
+Jonathan Auxier (born August 10, 1981) is a Canadian-American writer of young adult literature.
+Auxier is a New York Times bestselling and critically acclaimed author for his works of The Vanished Kingdom (Peter Nimble and His Fantastic Eyes, Sophie Quire and the Last Storyguard, and The War of the Maps), The Night Gardener, and Sweep.

 Biography

-Originally from Vancouver, British Columbia, Canada, he currently lives in Pittsburgh, Pennsylvania, US with his wife.
+Born in Princeton, New Jersey, he spent his early years in Vancouver, British Columbia, Canada.
+He currently lives in Pittsburgh, Pennsylvania, US with his wife.
 He earned a BA from Trinity Western University in 2003 and a MFA in Dramatic Writing from Carnegie Mellon University in 2005.
 During graduate school, Auxier worked on a side project to refresh his creativity which he would eventually develop into the novel Peter Nimble; after graduating, he moved to Los Angeles to pursue a career in screenwriting.
+He has three daughters, the youngest of whom has Down's Syndrome.

 Awards

 Auxier won the TD Canadian Children's Literature Award and the Canadian Library Association Book of the Year for Children Award for his 2014 novel The Night Gardener.
 The book was also a shortlisted finalist for the Governor General's Award for English-language children's literature at the 2014 Governor General's Awards.

 He won the Governor General's Award at the 2018 Governor General's Awards for Sweep: The Story of a Girl and Her Monster.
 Sweep also won the Children's/YA prize at the 2019 Vine Awards for Canadian Jewish Literature.